jungmin-lawrence-han/jungmin-lawrence-han.github.io/_pages/research.md

 * da Silva, Lucas and **Jungmin Han**.
 "Which World Gets Covered?
 Media Ideology and the Geography of Foreign News." _Work in progress_ (Presentations at PSA 2026, MPSA 2026, and EPSS 2026).

+* **Han, Jungmin** and Thomas Chadefaux.
+"Conflict Prediction, Policy Implementation, and Public Opinion." _Work in progress_

 ## 4. Online Violence during Electoral Campaign